ipilcher/sht/docs/overview.md

 The library supports 2 iterator variations &mdash; read-only and read/write.

-* Multiple read-only iterators can be exist on a table simultaneously, as long as no read-only iterator exists.
+* Multiple read-only iterators can be exist on a table simultaneously, as long as no read/write iterator exists.

 * Only a single read/write iterator can exist on a table, and no read-only iterators can exist at the same time.